Front Office Accountability Journalism

 Did the GM correctly identify and acquire the franchise-defining talent the next phase will be built around?
 Weight is on the identification process — did they target the right players, draft them in the right slots, allocate development resources correctly — not pure outcomes.
 Default 5/10 with "unresolved" tag for GMs whose cornerstone bets haven't yet played out.

-Construction Discipline
+Assembly Discipline

 Did the GM avoid the false-construction trap — overpaying mid-tier players, mortgaging future flexibility, or building a flawed roster that papers over the cornerstone gap?
 Also catches the opposite failure: hoarding picks past their utility window, refusing to spend assets when the window opens.